Connect Child Check-In system (Legacy)

 Configuring the Brother label printer - Windows

-Configuring the Check-In settings
+Configuring the Child Check-In settings

 Configuring browser 'kiosk' mode

-Introduction to the check-in system
+Introduction to the Child Check-In system

 Supported hardware: Check-in device